 For a more colourful experience, stay in the lively Kings Cross area.
 More suited to the younger, party crowd looking to soak in Sydney’s nightlife.
 Hotels here are less expensive and surrounded by bars and eateries.
 It is a short walk to Surry Hills, the botanic gardens and CBD and you’ll probably come away from your weekend with a few funny stories to share.

 Where’s your favourite place to stay in Sydney?
-Have you stayed at any of the places I’ve mentioned, did you enjoy your stay?
 Where do you recommend other travellers stay while visiting Sydney?
 I’d love to hear your thoughts in the comments below.